y13i/amirotate/README.md

 $ npm run deploy
 ```

-By default, the functions will be scheduled to be invoked daily.
+By default, the functions will be scheduled to be invoked daily at 0:00 UTC.

 If you want to change the schedule, edit `cron(0 0 ? * * *)` in `serverless.yml`.
 See [Serverless Framework - AWS Lambda Events - Scheduled & Recurring](https://serverless.com/framework/docs/providers/aws/events/schedule/).